MicrosoftDocs/visualstudio-docs/docs/data-tools/save-data-back-to-the-database.md

 |<xref:System.Data.DataRowState.Unchanged>|The row has not changed since <xref:System.Data.DataRow.AcceptChanges%2A> was last called.|

 ### DataRowVersion enumeration
 Datasets maintain multiple versions of records.
-The <xref:System.Data.DataRowVersion> fields can be used when retrieving the value found in a <xref:System.Data.DataRow> using the <xref:System.Data.DataRow.Item> property or the <xref:System.Data.DataRow.GetChildRows> method of the <xref:System.Data.DataRow> object.
+The <xref:System.Data.DataRowVersion> fields can be used when retrieving the value found in a <xref:System.Data.DataRow> using the <xref:System.Data.DataRow.Item%2A> property or the <xref:System.Data.DataRow.GetChildRows%2A> method of the <xref:System.Data.DataRow> object.

 The following table details the possible values of the <xref:System.Data.DataRowVersion> enumeration: